Gastric Bypass Surgery Sydney | Specialist Bypass Surgeon (Roux-en-Y & Single Loop)

 Gastric Bypass vs Gastric Sleeve

-Gastric Bypass may be preferred over Sleeve Gastrectomy in patients with:
+Gastric Bypass may be preferred for patients with:

 • Significant reflux